Lesson 1 - Introduction To Acrylic Pouring

 Safety First:

 Carefully read and follow all safety instructions on the products you are using.
-A lot of acrylic paint products have chemicals in them so you need to take action for your own safety.
+A lot of acrylic paint products have chemicals in them which can be harmful.
+You need to take action for your own safety.

 FAQ:

-• Which pouring medium should I buy?
+• Which pouring medium?
 Floetrol is a popular choice.
 It is cost effective and comes in 1 Quart and 1 Gallon (USA) or 500ml and 4L (Australia) from your local hardware store or online.

 • How much Floetrol to buy?
-500ml of Floetrol is good for first starters.
-If you start regularly doing acrylic pouring, 4L will save you money in the long run.
+500ml/1 Quart of Floetrol is good for first starters.
+If you start regularly doing acrylic pouring, 1 Gallon/4L will save you money in the long run.

 • What about pre-mixed pouring paint?
 Paint which has been "premixed with pouring medium" I find is sometimes too runny for the styles we are achieving in this course.
-It does work though if you want to give it a go.
-It will have slightly different, more marbled look without many cells.
+It does work and it is much easier for you though!
+Results will have a more marbled look without many cells.

-• Which student acrylic paints to buy?
-You can start with 75ml small tubes from the discount store and move up from there.
-But do purchase extra white paint because it is most commonly used a base for all other colours.
+• Student acrylic paints - Start with 50-75ml small tubes and move up from there.
+Purchase extra white paint because it is most commonly used a base for all other colours.
 (See my bargain stores list below.)

-• And cups?
-10 reusable cups or household jars.
+• Cups - 10 reusable cups or household jars.
 Either bamboo plastic mix or thick plastic so you can easily clean the paint off between sessions.
 Other people recommend disposable plastic cups.
-I don't recommend this at all.
-There will be too much wastage.
+It's okay for first timers but in the long run there is too much wastage.

-• What straws?
-1 standard packet of straws, or reusable metal/bamboo straws.
+• Straws - 1 standard packet of straws, or reusable metal/bamboo straws.

-• Which canvases?
-A few small canvases to start.
-But you can pour on nearly anything, coasters, pots, mirrors, frames, vases or circular canvases.
+• Canvases - A few (4x4 or 8x10) small canvases to start.
+But you can pour on anything, coasters, pots, mirrors, frames, decorations, vases and circular canvases.
 Different pouring surfaces need different preparation techniques though.

-• Canvas or canvas board?
+• Canvas or canvas board - Stretched canvas is the best choice for beginners.
 Do not buy thin wooden chip board for pouring it warps out of shape when it dries.
 Some bases like canvas board, will curl up at the sides once dry too.
-This is why stretched canvas is the best choice for beginners.
 But you can bend canvas board back into shape and frame it at the end if you like.
-I often do this too.
+I often do this.

-• Which pop sticks?
-1 standard packet of pop sticks or wooden spoons.
+• Pop sticks - 1 standard packet of pop sticks or wooden spoons.

-• What can I use as a tray?
-Cardboard box, any tray or surface you don't mind getting paint drips on.
+• Tray - Cardboard box, aluminium tray, any tray or surface you don't mind getting paint drips on.

-• Which water?
-I have always used tap water, but some people prefer distilled water.
+• Water - I have always used tap water, but some people prefer distilled water.
 Have it in a jar ready to use for mixing your paints.

 • Household baking paper is good for putting under your projects while they dry.
 You can use newspaper but it will stick to the paint underneath.

-• Primer helps with making sure the paint sticks to the canvas, I often don't use it though for fun little projects and it has been fine without.
+• Primer helps with making sure the paint sticks to the canvas, I often don't use it and it has been fine without.
+But if you want the best results, buy a primer from your local hardware store, apply as per instructions and leave your canvas to dry before begin your acrylic pour.

-• Sealant for spraying your art.
+• Sealant for varnishing your art after it is fully dry.
 It will extend the length of your art and give it a glossy finish.
-One brand is Rustoleum spray sealer from the hardware store or varnish from the art shop.
+For canvas artworks consider using Liquitex Varnish.

 Bargain stores list for Australia, USA and Online: